kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 Payloads with nested data are supported as well (it will be possible to use the `foo` value as a claim mapping):

-TODO(aramase): validate if CEL can work with multiple level of nesting

 ```json
 {
   "custom": {